AlexiaDelorme/project-spacex/README.md

 - The logo I used for this website was created thanks to [Hatchful](https://hatchful.shopify.com).
 - All the images used for this project were found on [Pexels](https://www.pexels.com).
-- I also used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) on some icons when I could not find the proper icon in the Materialize icon library.
+- I used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) for my icons.
-- Gif used in 404 and access_denied pages: [Dribble](https://dribbble.com/search/shots/popular/animation?q=dessert)
-- Colours of footer incons when hovered: [encycolorpedia.fr](https://encycolorpedia.fr/00acee)
 - Demo picture of my app used in this README file: [Am I Responsive](http://ami.responsivedesign.is/#)

 <a name="code"/>